Guam Governor Eddie Baza Calvo Is Told By Trump America Is ‘1,000 Percent’ Behind The Territory

 President Trump also stated he is neither weak nor ineffective and will follow through on his threat of a powerful response if North Korea does launch a missile attack.

-[Featured Image by AP Photo/Tassanee Vejpongsa]
+[Featured Image by Tassanee Vejpongsa/AP Images]